Bicycle map: History

-The invention of the safety bicycle brought about the first bike boom in the late 19th century.
-Street maps available prior to this time period showed roads, but often emphasized railway lines and often did not give cyclists information of particular relevance to their mode of travel, e.g. pavement quality, hills, etc. Most bike maps of this period emphasise pavement quality, and served a dual role.
-On one hand they advised cyclists about roads good for cycling, and on the other they directly if implicitly criticized the agencies responsible for the maintenance of public roads as part of an organized campaign to improve pavements.
+The invention of the safety bicycle brought about a bike boom in the late 19th century.
+Street maps available prior to this time period showed roads, but often emphasized railway lines, omitting information of particular relevance to cycling, e.g. pavement quality, hills, etc. Most bike maps of this period emphasize pavement quality, serving a dual role.
+On one hand they advised cyclists about roads good for cycling, and on the other they implicitly criticized the agencies responsible for the maintenance of public roads as part of an organized campaign to improve pavements.
+For both purposes, a simple rating as either ‘good’ or ‘bad’ was allocated to roads.
 Many of these maps, in America at least, were produced by a single organization, the League of American Wheelmen.

 Early bicycling maps were made by drawing bicycling routes following mule and foot paths.
-In the early 20th century, the motorcar quickly supplanted most travel by bicycle and bike maps, like the bicycle itself largely stagnated for several decades.
+In the early 20th century, motorcars quickly supplanted most travel by bicycle.
+Bike maps, like the bicycle itself, largely stagnated for several decades.

+The United States has had its second bike boom following the increased interest for cycling from baby boomers.
+Their interest came from European bike racing, affinity for the environment, and personal health.
+The development of maps was not at the same pace as the increase in cyclists: they provided minimal biking routes.
 The 1970s bike boom led to the creation once again of cycling maps for the general public, but in the meantime, the nature of most cycling trips had shifted rather dramatically as cities were being reorganized around cars.
 Many maps of this period emphasised the recreational dimension of cycling, highlighting recreational routes and a limited range of off-street trails.